-Both the Boiling River Swim Area and the Firehole River Swim Area are closed until further notice due to public health guidelines.
+Both the Boiling River Swim Area and the Firehole River Swim Area are closed until further notice

 Yellowstone offers very limited opportunities to swim or soak.
 High-elevation lakes and rivers swollen with snowmelt make for cold water where hypothermia always presents a risk.
 On the other end of the temperature spectrum, the water in park hot springs often reaches the boiling point.
 For this reason, and to protect the park’s unusual thermal environments, soaking in hot springs is prohibited.

 In addition, swimming is not allowed in the Bridge Bay Marina Channel.

 If you choose to swim in Yellowstone’s lakes or rivers, you do so at your own risk.
 Lifeguards are not present, even at the popular swimming areas listed below.

 All thermal waters contain organisms that may cause illness, including skin rash, gastrointestinal illness (vomiting and diarrhea), or other infections that can be life-threatening.
 The risk of contracting these infections in Yellowstone is not known to be higher than any other natural body of thermal water.

 To minimize the risk of illness from swimming and soaking in Yellowstone: